 At the same time, with every step of the authenticity check process, we will link reference images of the authentic vs replica Air Jordan 6 British Khaki pairs so you could easily notice the details on the real deal and on the fake pairs.

 Fake Travis Scott Air Jordan 6 British Khaki pairs never have their text on the size tag and the inscriptions on the rear side properly printed and stitched.
-The fake pairs always have their size tag’s print too thick, and the rear “NIKE A I R” and the “Cactus Jack” red stitched text often looks too thick a well, while the real Cactus Jack British Khaki AJ6 pairs were manufactured with care and attention to every detail so as to not look like their replicas.
+The fake pairs always have their size tag’s print too thick, and the rear “NIKE A I R” and the “Cactus Jack” red stitched text often looks too thick as well, while the real Cactus Jack British Khaki AJ6 pairs were manufactured with care and attention to every detail so as to not look like their replicas.

-We’re going to being checking the size tags on the fake vs real Air Jordan 6 Travis Scott pairs because as we’ve mentioned before, this is one of the go-to ways when it comes to legit checking the British Khaki pairs.
+We’re going to be checking the size tags on the fake vs real Air Jordan 6 Travis Scott pairs because as we’ve mentioned before, this is one of the go-to ways when it comes to legit checking the British Khaki pairs.

 In order to do so, let’s go ahead and have a look at the fake vs real Air Jordan 6 British Khaki image below, and after that, we’ll let you know in text what happens in this picture (meaning what flaws occur on the fake shoes and how should the real pairs look).